funkysi1701/funkysi1701Website/content/posts/about.md

 <img alt="Funky Si profile image" src="https://storageaccountblog9f5d.blob.core.windows.net/blazor/wp-content/uploads/2014/09/1922276.jpg" style="float: left; padding-right: 15px; height: 150px" />

 My real name is Simon Foster but my on-line persona is Funky Si a nickname I was given during my university days which has somehow stuck.
-I am a contract Developer working in the North of England.
+I am a Developer working in the North of England.
 I have been working in IT departments since 2006 and have a wide range of experiences.
 More recently in the Software Development space but also SysAdmin, Server Infrastructure, Databases and DevOps.

 In my spare time I have created <a href="/pwned-pass">Pwned Pass</a> a Xamarin Forms mobile app that makes use of the Have I Been Pwned?
 API to allow searching for breached emails and passwords.
 This is available from the Google Play store.